paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 would have to be replicated within the build/run container.
 The user would also have to provide an archive containing the necessary `yarn` release which could then be "hydrated" by corepack.

-- Have separate names for Classic vs Berry provision

-It has been proposed here that the name of the provision for the module-providing Node.js buildpacks be changed to `node_pkgs` to avoid overloading `node_modules` in a context that expressly forbids it (Berry).
-The alternatives to that approach would be to:

-1. Have different names for the buildpack provisions, e.g. `yarn_cache` &
-   `node_modules`, which would then require additional logic in multiple buildpacks to accommodate the two paths.

-1. Call the provision `node_modules` whether it is produced by Berry or not

 - Create an entirely new `yarn-berry-install` buildpack